Discover the best SF Bay Area events in January 2020. My top picks include Golden State Warriors basketball games, festivals, wine tasting, and more.

 Disclaimer: I receive a small commission from some of the links on this page.

-The whole Bay Area is crazy about their NBA Championship team, the Golden State Warriors.
-It's always exciting to watch one of the hottest teams in basketball tear up the court at one of their home games at the Oracle Arena in Oakland.
-So get on your blue and yellow, buy those tickets, and head across the bay for an evening of fun.
+The whole Bay Area is crazy about their entertaining NBA team, the Golden State Warriors.
+It's always exciting to watch one of the hottest teams in basketball tear up the court at one of their home games at the Chase Center in San Francisco.
+So get on your blue and yellow, buy those tickets, and head to Mission Bay for an evening of fun.
 Goooo Dubs!

 Location: San Jose (South Bay)

 Another popular sport this time of year is hockey.
 A little winter chill outside sets the mood for entering the "Shark Tank" (SAP Center) to watch the San Jose Sharks play an exciting game on ice.
-Watch them take on teams like the Tampa Bay Lightning, the Los Angeles Kings, and the Pittsburg Penguins.
+Watch them take on teams like the Columbus Blue Jackets, Dallas Stars, and the Vancouver Canucks.
 The arena is just about an hour southeast of SF.

 Location: SF, North Bay, South Bay, East Bay, Peninsula